builtbypath/neopets/README.md

-# 🧙 Neopets Userscripts Collection
+s# 🧙 Neopets Userscripts Collection

 > Built using **ChatGPT-4o**
 > Enhance your Neopets experience with quality-of-life scripts for navigation, readability, and customization.